 Documentation that support provider billing are reviewed such as service authorizations and provider monitoring logs.
 Verification of correct names, and the in and out times, etc. are also reviewed.
-Background screening is reviewed as part of MMAC's audit.
-Some provider types are required to do criminal background checks on employees; as some employees are required to be registered with DHSS, Family Care Safety Registry (FCSR); some providers use this registry to perform checks.
+Background screening is reviewed as part of MMAC's audits/reviews.
+Some provider types are required to do criminal background checks on their employees.
+As some employees are required to be registered with the Department of Health and Senior Services (DHSS), Family Care Safety Registry (FCSR), some providers use this registry to perform their checks.
 This varies depending upon the HCBS provider type, and other provider types, as well.
-MMAC ensures employees are properly registered or have properly disclosed, and that initial and periodic screenings are performed and Good Cause Waivers (GCW) are applied for and received as necessary.
+MMAC ensures employees are properly registered or have properly disclosed, and that initial and periodic screenings are performed, and that Good Cause Waivers (GCW) are applied for and received as necessary.
 As necessary, employees can request a GCW from DHSS' Division of Regulation and Licensure (DRL).
-State Statutes require regulated health care employers obtain background screenings prior to hiring an employee; to include the FCSR.
-Individuals with certain type of criminal history findings identified in their background screening cannot be hired.
-Individuals who have been determined to have abused or neglected a resident, patient, client, or consumer; misappropriated funds or property belonging to a resident, patient, client, or consumer; falsified documentation verifying delivery of services to an in-home services client or consumer; or who have been found guilty of a Class A and B felony e.g., crimes against a person, robbery, child abuse, etc., are disqualified from being employed.
+State Statutes require regulated health care employers to obtain background screenings prior to hiring an employee; to include the FCSR.
+An individual with a certain type of criminal history finding identified in their background screening cannot be hired by these employers.

 An individual who has been disqualified from employment has the right to apply for a GCW, which, if granted, would not correct or remove the finding, but would remove the hiring restriction and allow the individual to be employed.
-Upon submission of the GCW application to the DHSS DRL, each case is reviewed by a panel for approval or denial.
-Each case is unique and may require additional information from the applicant, there is no set time when a GCW is determined.
-Although this list is not exhaustive of the information taken in regard to the GCW application, the panel looks at: Age of the applicant when the finding(s) occurred; circumstances surrounding incident(s); length of time since the incident(s)occurred to the time of the GCW request; applicant's work history; and any other information relevant to applicant's employment background or past actions indicating whether they would pose a risk to the health, safety or welfare of residents, patients or clients, etc. An individual who has been placed on the DHSS' Employee Disqualification List (EDL) is not eligible to receive a GCW.
-Verification of screening is requested and reviewed to see if employees have been screened and if screenings were done timely.
-Participant's current plan of care and progress notes are reviewed to verify the plan is being followed and notes are being maintained.
-MMAC reviews for licensure qualifications, age qualifications, training and orientation qualifications, and other program specific qualifications, such as family members being personal care attendants or not.
+Verification of screening is requested and reviewed to see if the employees have been screened and that the screening was done timely.
+The participant's current plan of care and progress notes are reviewed to verify that the plan is being followed and that notes are being maintained.
+MMAC also audits/reviews for licensure qualifications, age qualifications, training and orientation qualifications, and other program specific qualifications, such as family members being personal care attendants or not.
 The scope of this process is not different as mentioned in other areas.
-Documents are either sent to MMAC by the provider (desk review) or scanned on-site at the provider's location (on-site review).
+Documents are either sent in to MMAC by the provider (desk review) or scanned while on-site at the provider's location (on-site review).
 MMAC personnel may access participant care plans through the HCBS Web Tool database.
-MMAC personnel are independently able to verify employees' registration and screening through the FCSR.
-MMAC expects providers to have access through the HCBS Web Tool or paper copies of participants' care plans and to have documentation of employee registration and screening (and application and granting of a GCW, if necessary.)
-MMAC expects to see any and all other documentation to support the provider's billing, such as time sheets, physician's orders, nurse visit reports, etc.
+MMAC personnel are also independently able to verify employees' registration and screening through the FCSR.
+However, MMAC expects the providers to have access through the HCBS Web Tool or paper copies of participants' care plans and expects the providers to have documentation of employee registration and screening (and application and granting of a GCW, if necessary.)
+MMAC also expects to see any and all other documentation to support the provider's billing, such as time sheets, physician's orders, nurse visit reports, etc.

-If the provider is found to not have violations, the provider will receive a "No Error Letter" stating they did not have violations.
+If the provider is found to not have any violations, the provider will receive a "No Error Letter" stating that the provider did not have any violations.

 MMAC includes the violation in its list of violations (if any) sent to a provider in its final determination letter (audit findings).

-MMAC reviews its State Regulation pertaining to sanctions (13 CSR 70-3.030) to determine appropriate sanctions.
-Providers may have improperly paid money recouped or may face more serious sanctions such as suspension or termination.
-Providers may face less serious sanctions in situations where money was properly paid (there was no adverse finding rendering the employee unqualified but the provider failed to timely screen the employee, for instance.)
+MMAC then reviews its State Regulation pertaining to sanctions (13 CSR 70-3.030) to determine the appropriate sanction.
+Providers may have the improperly paid money recouped or they may face more serious sanctions such as suspension or termination.
+Providers may face less serious sanctions in situations where the money was properly paid (there was no adverse finding rendering the employee unqualified but the provider failed to timely screen the employee, for instance.)